Gross vs. Net Income

 - Wage garnishment payments

-Each paystub should display the total amount set aside for deductions with a breakdown of how much goes to each deduction.
+Each paystub should display the total amount set aside for deductions with a breakdown of how much goes into each.